-A key component of the Government's drive on better regulation is assisting business compliance through education and awareness.
+A key component of proactively engagement is assisting business compliance through education and awareness.
 The service runs a number of accredited training courses as well as informal workshops to allow business to access the information that they need to operate safely without being an expensive burden to the business.
-In addition the service looks to innovative ways of engaging with business to bring about compliance such as through an annual curry chef competition, advice visits accompanied by translators and a joined up approach to health and safety, occupational health and public health with businesses throughout the city.
+In addition, the service looks to innovative ways of engaging with business to bring about compliance such as through an annual 'Curry Chef Competition', advice visits accompanied by translators and a joined up approach to health and safety, occupational health and public health with businesses throughout the city.

-8.6 Better Regulation
+8.6 Primary Authority